 Covenant missionaries in Alaska with Covenant Youth of Alaska (CYAK), focusing on youth ministries with native youth.
 Many native leaders have been discipled through CYAK and today serve in leadership roles in Christ’s church.

 Covenant missionary in Colombia since 1990.
 Besides church planting, Cathy is involved with Covenant KIDS, a multifaceted children's ministry.
 We have supported Cathy since she began her missionary service in 1990.

 Covenant missionaries serving in Sweden as part of the Mosaics Project in the areas of outreach to refugees, discipleship, and spiritual formation.
 We have supported the Swanson's since 2008.

 Daniel and Andrea Kaiser

 Daniel and Andrea serve Christ through Africa Revolution, a mission to orphans in Africa by helping develop African servant leaders.
-Daniel, Andrea and their four children plan to leave the United States for Zambia this Fall 2013.
-We have supported them since 2010.
+We have supported Daniel and Andrea and their 4 children since 2010.
 To find out more, please go to www.africarevolution.org.